HagesLab/MetroTRPL/README.md

    * model - Choice of carrier transport model. std for the standard carrier model, or traps for the shallow trapping carrier model.
    * ini_mode - Set to "fluence" if the initial condition input is a fluence/absorption/direction trio, or to "density" if it is a carrier density list.
    * rtol, atol, hmax - Solver tolerances and adaptive stepsize.
 See the [solve_ivp docs](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) for more details.
-   * likel2move_ratio - Ratio to maintain betwen Model uncertainty and trial move size.
-Model uncertainty will be taken as this times trial move size.
-Larger values increase the acceptance rate. but lower the precision of inferences. **For greatest sampling efficiency, adjust this value to maintain an acceptance rate between 10% and 50%.**
+   * model_uncertainty - The model uncertainty, or how selective the sampling is.
+Smaller values make the precision of inferences higher, up to the limit of your measurement uncertainty, but are harder to equilibrate. **Try starting with 1, and adjust according to your precision needs.**
    * log_y - Whether to compare measurements and simulations on log scale. **Set to 1 for measurements which span many orders of magnitude.**
    * hard_bounds - Whether to automatically reject all trial moves leading outside of the prior_dist boundaries.
    * force_min_y - Whether to raise abnormally small simulation values to the minimum measured data value.
 May make the MCMC algorithm more sensitive in regions of low probability.